Scenario 3

 Exercises: warehouse, dbt_show on rolling-window anchor and distinct categories

-4. Activity Layer Model
+4. Activity layer model

 Create a segment model for VIPs, big spenders, and category-loyal customers, built on top of the activity model.